 often exceptionally difficult to find any traces of early-stage tumors shed into blood samples.
 Yet if

 traces are detected, where exactly in the organ is the tumor, so it can be destroyed?
 Early tumors are often

 too small to image, or the images are unclear whether they are malignant or benign.

 Earli is developing a radically new technique originally from Stanford University.
-Instead of searching, we force cancer cells to make Synthetic Biomarkers that do not belong in the human body, which are then detectable in blood, urine, or breath.
-Using a similar technique, we will then localize and ultimately destroy the cancer.
+Instead of searching, we force cancer cells to produce synthetic biomarkers that do not belong in the human body, which are then highly detectable and localizable in a PET scanner.
+We use biology for this, not chemistry, which allows for massive signal amplification.
+And the same technique also allows us to ultimately destroy the cancer.

-A new era of Synthetic Biomarkers is here.
+A new era of Synthetic Biopsies is here.

 If that’s possibly you, and you like big missions and hard work, *please* let us know.

 Are you a potential partner, a journalist, or interested in joining our team?

 Or perhaps you just want to say hi.